Office Hours Mon–Fri 8am to 5pm

 Section 23a of the State Construction Code Act of 1972, 1972 PA 230, MCL 125.1523A, prohibits a person from conspiring to circumvent the licensing requirements of this state relating to persons who are to perform work on a residential building or a residential structure.
 Violators of Section 23a are subjected to civil fines.

 One (1) courtesy re-inspection per inspection type with a $55 fee for every re-inspection following.

 PLUMBING PERMIT APPLICATION

 Plans must be submitted with an Application before a permit can be issued, except as listed below.

 If work is being performed as described above, check “No” in the “Plan Review” section.

 Plans are required for all other building types and shall be prepared by or under the direct supervisor of an architect or engineer licensed pursuant to 1980 PA 299 and shall bear that architect’s or engineer’s seal and signature.

-Expiration of Permit: A permit remains valid as long as work is progressing and inspections are requested and conducted.
-A permit shall become invalid if the authorized work is not commenced within 180 days after issuance of the permit or if the authorized work is suspended or abandoned for a period of 180 days after the time of commencing the work.
+Expiration of Permit: Every permit issued shall become invalid unless the work authorized by such permit is commenced within 180 days after its issuance, or if the work authorized by such permit is suspended or abandoned for a period of 180 days after the time the work is commenced.
 A PERMIT WILL BE CLOSED WHEN NO INSPECTIONS ARE REQUESTED AND CONDUCTED WITHIN 180 DAYS OF THE DATE OF ISSUANCE OR THE DATE OF A PREVIOUS INSPECTION.
 CLOSED PERMITS CANNOT BE REFUNDED.